-Bride: Typically, an engagement party involves a cocktail hour, so a nice dress or dressier pants and a cute blouse work perfectly no matter the location.
+Bride: Typically, an engagement party involves a cocktail hour, so a nice engagement party dress or pants and a cute blouse work perfectly no matter the location.
 Everyone will be looking at your engagement ring so use a less-is-more approach to accessorizing and have a bit more fun with your beauty look.
-(And don’t forget a mani!)
+(And don't forget a mani!)

 Groom: For your engagement party, dress pants, a button-up and a blazer are appropriate.
 This event is more informal so a tie isn't necessary.

 Bride: A shower with friends and family calls for a look that's casual but polished—think modern jumpsuits and midi dresses.
 Of course, you can wear white, but don't rule out a pretty pastel hue or floral pattern for this fun get-together.